mountain/nseg/README.md

-Node.js version of MMSEG for Chinese Word Segmentation
+Node.js Version of MMSEG for Chinese Word Segmentation
 ======================================================

 MMSEG originally invented by Chih-Hao Tsai is a very popular Chinese word